zturtleman/angel-communication/README.md

 angel-communication
 ===================

-Planned to be an C++ AI communication framework and CLI program.
-Don't expect much from it, no idea of far I'll get with it.
+Angel Communication is planned to be a C++ AI communication framework and CLI program for Windows, GNU/Linux, and OS X.